Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageWarehouse.md

     ![Warehouse management](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/WarehouseManagement.png "[Warehouse management]")

 3. Check the stocks for the selected material in the *Stocks* section.
 You can check the following stock values per warehouse and in total:
-    - *Stock*: actual, physical units in stock
+    - *Stock*: actual units in stock
     - *Reserved*: reserved units for open customer orders
-    - *Available in stock*: actual physical units minus reserved units
+    - *Available in stock*: actual units minus reserved units
     - *Ordered*: ordered units for restocking purposes
-    - *Available*: actual, physical units in stock plus ordered units
+    - *Available*: actual units in stock plus ordered units
-    - *Pre-reserved*: pre-reserved units for orders placed in the customer shopping cart (if this option is supported and configured in the shop)
+    - *Pre-reserved*: pre-reserved units for products placed in the customer shopping cart (if this option is supported and configured in the shop)

     > [Info] The stock values displayed are updated in real time, that is, immediately after a posting has been made.